You can ‘trick or treat’ your mates with a food delivery this Halloween

 [title]

 Halloween looks a little different this year.
-While many of our usual haunts around the city are back in action, the usual trick or treating and family antics don’t quite work under current health and safety measures.
+While many of our usual haunts around the city are starting to reanimate this week, the usual trick or treating and family antics don’t quite work under current health and safety measures.

 Easi is taking $8 off the delivery fee for orders over $35 – just click on the ‘coupon’ section in the app to redeem the offer.
 You’ve probably seen Easi riders making deliveries across the city on their yellow bikes.
-Now you can go to the App Store or Google Play to add a new contender to your collection of takeaway service apps, and this one offers delivery within 40 minutes in metro Sydney (and Melbourne, if you’d like to help your Victorian mates celebrate their new freedoms).
+Now you can go to the App Store or Google Play to add a new contender to your collection of takeaway service apps, and this one offers delivery within 40 minutes in metro Melbourne (or Sydney, if you’d like to treat or prank someone across the border).

 Looking for more things to do this spooky season?
-Check out the best Halloween events in Sydney.
+Here's how you can celebrate Halloween in Melbourne.